otmaneechchafyky/the-moroccan-cuisine/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> I will add some functionality to the buttons and some new pages.

 - [ ] **[Add funcionality to show more and show less buttons]**
 - [ ] **[Add a new page for recipes]**